Relintai/pandemonium_engine_docs/usage/3d/portals/using_objects_in_rooms_and_portals.md

 Using objects in Rooms and Portals
 ==================================

-Normally, when you use Godot, all objects that you can see (`VisualInstance( VisualInstance )`\ s) are treated in the same way by the engine.
+Normally, when you use Pandemonium, all objects that you can see (`VisualInstance( VisualInstance )`\ s) are treated in the same way by the engine.
 The portal renderer is slightly different, in that it makes a distinction between the different roles objects will have in your game.
 It makes this distinction to define the `Room( Room )`\ s, and to render and process everything in the most efficient way.

 Portal mode
 ~~~~~~~~~~~

-If you look in the inspector, every VisualInstance in Godot is derived from a `CullInstance( CullInstance )`, where you can set a `PortalMode`.
+If you look in the inspector, every VisualInstance in Pandemonium is derived from a `CullInstance( CullInstance )`, where you can set a `PortalMode`.
 This determines how objects will behave in the portal system.

 ![](img/cull_instance.png)